·

 Gentle Productivity: A woman sat at a desk with her notebook open and phone next to her.
 A cup of hot drink next to her work.
 She is only wearing a long black shirt which is showing that she is relaxed and comfortable while working at home.

-I completely understand what it feels like to want to do all-the-things, but being unable to do many of them to the level you want, because of health or fatigue issues.
+I completely understand what it feels like to want to do all-the-things, but being unable to do many of them to the level you want, because of health or fatigue issues, or because of other commitments that means you have less space to focus on goals.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.